concordion/concordion-website/cubano/browser/firefox.md

 [Firefox Portable](https://portableapps.com/apps/internet/firefox_portable) can also be used and is a great choice if you need a different version than your installed Firefox version for any reason.

-As with Firefox, any versions prior to 48 will need the legacy flag set to true, see configuration section below for more details.
-Note: FirefoxPortable 47 has a bug an will not work with Selenium WebDriver.
+As with Firefox, any versions prior to 48 will need the legacy flag (firefox.useLegacyDriver), set to true, see configuration section below for more details.
+Note: FirefoxPortable 47 has a bug and will not work with Selenium WebDriver.
 FirefoxPortable 47.0.1 works fine.

-You will need to specify the location of the executable using the firefox.exe configuration property:

-* In some corporate environments you may have to rename the executable to get around polices that block FirefoxPortable.exe.
+You will need to specify the location of the executable using the firefox.exe configuration property.
+See configuration section below.
+And in some corporate environments you may have to rename the executable to get around polices that block FirefoxPortable.exe (e.g. renaming to FF.exe works fine).

+### For Firefox versions < 48
+* Make sure `firefox.exe` is pointing to `\path\to\FirefoxPortable\FF.exe`  (assuming renamed to FF.exe)

+To configure Firefox Portable to run any time, regardless of how many other instances of Firefox or FirefoxPortable that are running:
+1. Copy FirefoxPortable.ini from `FirefoxPortable\Other\Source` to `FirefoxPortable\`
+1. Edit FirefoxPortable.ini and change AllowMultipleInstances=false to AllowMultipleInstances=true

+### For Firefox versions => 48
+* Make sure `firefox.exe` is pointing to `\path\to\FirefoxPortable\App\Firefox64\FF.exe` (assuming renamed to FF.exe)
-* From version 48 onwards (ie when using the marionette/gecko driver) make sure you are pointing to "\path\to\FirefoxPortable\App\Firefox64\firefox.exe" and not just "\path\to\FirefoxPortable\FirefoxPortable.exe"
+* From version 48 onwards we are using the marionette/gecko driver

-You'll may also want to configure Firefox Portable to run any time, regardless of how many other instances of Firefox or FirefoxPortable that are running:
+To configure Firefox Portable to run any time, regardless of how many other instances of Firefox or FirefoxPortable that are running:

-1. Copy FirefoxPortable.ini from FirefoxPortable\Other\Source to FirefoxPortable\
+1. Copy FirefoxPortable.ini from `FirefoxPortable\Other\Source` to `\path\to\FirefoxPortable\App\Firefox64\`
 1. Edit FirefoxPortable.ini and change AllowMultipleInstances=false to AllowMultipleInstances=true

 ## Proxy Configuration